Gordonby/AKS-K8S-Lab-L200/README.md

 Alternatively, open the cloud shell in it's own window
 > https://shell.azure.com/

 Copy and paste this script into the Cloud Shell.
-It'll do 3 things;
+It'll do 4 things;
 1. Create a resource group called K8S in eastus.
+1. Figure out the latest Kubernetes version available in the region
 1. Create a AKS cluster with a few specific options set.
 You don't have to provide half of these, but i quite like the new B-series VM so we're setting that up.
 The default would have been a D2_V2 VM for the agent VM's that get created.
 It also would have been 3 agents, but 1 is enough for the time being.
+1. Grab the credentials to be able to connect to your cluster.

     ```
     location=eastus